- Download our Moving to Colombia Guide (PDF)

 Deposits

-This kind of policy should cover the property owner for 36 months' rent and a fixed amount for damage to the property.
-They will write the cost of the policy into the lease agreement.
-The tenant will either have to pay a monthly charge added to the rental price or an annual lump sum.
+This kind of policy typically covers the property owner for multiple months’ rent and a fixed amount for damage to the property.
+They’ll write the cost of the policy into the lease agreement.
+You’ll either have to pay a monthly charge added to the rental price or an annual lump sum.

 Terminating the lease

-In Colombia, terminating a rental lease involves several steps.
-Firstly, the tenant must provide a written notice to the landlord one to three months before the intended termination date – the notice period should be spelt out in the rental agreement.
-Should the tenant fail to provide sufficient notice, they may be liable to pay compensation, typically equivalent to the rent for the remaining lease period.
+Terminating your rental lease in Colombia involves several steps.
+Firstly, you must provide written notice to the landlord one to three months before the intended termination date – the notice period should be spelt out in the rental agreement.
+Should you fail to provide sufficient notice, you may be liable to pay compensation, typically equivalent to the rent for the remaining lease period.

-It is essential for expats to carefully review the lease agreement, as it might contain specific clauses regarding early termination.
-Upon termination, the expat is responsible for returning the property in its original condition, accounting for normal wear and tear.
-Lastly, the landlord and tenant should settle any outstanding financial matters, such as unpaid rent or utility bills, before parting ways.
+It’s essential to carefully review your lease agreement, as it might contain specific clauses regarding early termination.
+Upon termination, you’re responsible for returning the property in its original condition, accounting for normal wear and tear.
+Lastly, you and the landlord should settle any outstanding financial matters, such as unpaid rent or utility bills, before parting ways.

 Utilities in Colombia

-The cost of services such as water, electricity and gas in Colombia vary based on usage and strata.
+The cost of services like water, electricity, and gas in Colombia varies based on usage and strata.
 The strata system helps subsidise the cost of utilities in lower-income neighbourhoods.
-In the more desirable neighbourhoods of the city, expats will pay more for these services.
-Many people in rural Colombia forgo the luxury of hot water, especially on the coast, where it is sweltering and humid.
-Expats should be sure to confirm that their chosen property has hot water.
+In the more desirable neighbourhoods of the city, you’ll pay more for these services.
+Many people in rural Colombia forgo the luxury of hot water, especially on the coast, where it’s sweltering and humid.
+Be sure to confirm that your chosen property has hot water.

-Although this varies between rental agreements, it is usually the tenant's responsibility to pay for services such as water and electricity.
-Expats should ensure that the rental agreement stipulates who pays for utilities.
+Although this varies between rental agreements, it’s usually your responsibility to pay for services such as water and electricity.
+Ensure that your rental agreement stipulates who pays for utilities.
 Utilities are generally included in the rental price of short-term leases.

-Regional companies provide electricity in Colombia, and the three largest are Empresas Públicas de Medellín (EPM), CODENSA and Celsia.
-The electricity provider will vary depending on location.
-Electricity bills are issued monthly, and expats can usually pay online or at local payment points like supermarkets or banks.
-Most electricity providers in Colombia offer online account management, allowing customers to easily track consumption and pay bills.
+Regional companies provide electricity in Colombia, and the three largest are Empresas Públicas de Medellín (EPM), CODENSA (now Enel Colombia) and Celsia.
+Your electricity provider will vary depending on location.
+Electricity bills are issued monthly, and you can usually pay online or at local payment points like supermarkets or banks.
+Most electricity providers in Colombia offer online account management, allowing you to easily track consumption and pay bills.

 Gas supply in Colombia is distributed in two ways: natural gas pipelines and propane gas cylinders.
 Natural gas is available in major cities like Bogotá, Medellín and Cali, serviced by providers such as Gases de Occidente and EPM.
 Gas bills are issued once a month or every two months, depending on the provider and service.
-In more rural areas or smaller towns, propane gas cylinders can be purchased from authorised distributors and empty cyliners can be exchanged at local petrol stations.
+In more rural areas or smaller towns, you can purchase propane gas cylinders from authorised distributors and exchange empty cylinders at local petrol stations.

 Municipal authorities manage waste management and recycling services in Colombia, contracting private companies to handle waste collection and disposal.
 Depending on the area, bin collection services typically run once or twice a week.
-Expats should familiarise themselves with the local waste disposal and recycling guidelines, as there may be separate collections for recyclable materials such as paper, plastic and glass.
+Familiarise yourself with the local waste disposal and recycling guidelines, as there may be separate collections for recyclable materials such as paper, plastic and glass.

-Expats in Colombia should also be aware of additional utility costs, such as television and internet services.
-These services are generally provided by private companies, such as Claro, Tigo and Movistar.
-Expats can choose from a range of service packages, with monthly fees varying depending on the provider and package chosen.
+Be aware of additional utility costs in Colombia, such as television and internet services.
+These services are generally provided by companies such as Claro, Tigo, Movistar and ETB (mainly in Bogotá).
+You can choose from a range of service packages, with monthly fees varying depending on the provider and package chosen.
 Account management for these services can usually be done online or via mobile applications.

 Useful links

-- Electricity: Different regional providers include CODENSA/Enel in Bogotá, EPM in Medellín and Barranquilla, and Celsia in Cali and Pereira
+- Electricity and gas: CODENSA/Enel in Bogotá, EPM in Medellín and Antioquia, Celsia in Cali and Pereira, and Gases de Occidente

 Buying property in Colombia